We're calling on the Competition and Markets Authority to tackle the loyalty penalty in essential markets and protect people from being ripped off.

 What we are doing

-Citizens Advice has submitted a super-complaint about the loyalty penalty to the Competition and Markets Authority (CMA).
+Last September, Citizens Advice submitted a super-complaint about the £4bn loyalty penalty to the Competition and Markets Authority (CMA).

 A super-complaint can be made by certain consumer organisations, requiring regulators to investigate markets or market practices that they think are significantly harming the interests of consumers.
-This is the first time in seven years that we are using these powers as a designated consumer body.
+This was the first time in seven years that we used these powers as a designated consumer body.

 What we’re saying